 IRS Tax Debt Settlement With An Offer In Compromise

 Before you consider applying for anything else with the IRS, find out if you meet the conditions to qualify for an Offer In Compromise.
 There is more than one type of Offer In Compromise that you may qualify for.
 Learn more in our article about Types of Offer In Compromise to find out if one might apply to your situation.

-Tax Resolution Professionals provides a substantial amount of information on the IRS Offer In Compromise.
-There is discussion on questions like, “Is it best to file for Bankruptcy or an Offer In Compromise?”
+Tax Resolution Professionals provide a substantial amount of information on the IRS Offer In Compromise.
+There is a discussion on questions like, “Is it best to file for Bankruptcy or an Offer In Compromise?”

-Currently Non Collectable Status – Potential Backwards IRS Tax Debt Settlement
+Currently Not Collectible Status – Potential Backwards IRS Tax Debt Settlement

-Currently Non Collectable Status is the result of proving you are in a financial hardship.
-The IRS reviews your financial infomration.
+Currently Not Collectible Status is the result of proving you are in financial hardship.
+The IRS reviews your financial information.
 If it shows no ability to pay, then the IRS puts your case in a $0 payment plan.
 Tax debts don’t last forever.
 Most debts will expire ten years after the date of assessment.
 The expiration date is often referred to as the CSED date.
-Currently Non Collectable Status ddoes not always last forever.
+Currently, Not Collectible Status does not always last forever.
 The IRS may ask for new financial information in the future in order to see if you can start paying.
-If it stays in status and and the debts expire you are free and clear.
+If it stays in status and the debts expire you are free and clear.
 IRS lien withdrawals are possible in most OIC cases and expired debts will only get a release.
 Withdrawals are better for your credit score.

 Payment Plan – Or Partial Pay If You Are Lucky